YemingLakeForest/YemingLakeForest.github.io/_posts/2019-08-10-back-on-the-road-again.md

 Excluding the time and effort spent on job interviews, the biggest cost for switching job is that it curbs all the momentum you have built up.
 These could be
 business knowledge accumulated, network resources, and seniority (as your boss told you that, in x years you'll be xyz, etc).
-Most of these will be rebuilt in your in new position.
+Most of these will be rebuilt in your in the new position.
 Job changing is like cashing out of momentum.
 I hope I get to build up momentum for a longer time in the next job.

 I narrowed down these 4 offers to 2.
 One is a large mutual fund, technical lead position,